robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 Some quick notes about Flask:

 - It's a Python micro web framework.
-- It can create and write the entire back end in Python!
+- It can create and write the entire back-end in Python!
-- It can do small tasks, e.g., create a microblog or stand up a simple API.
+- It can do small tasks (e.g., create a microblog or stand up a simple API).
-- It can do complex tasks, e.g., Pinterest's API or create a Twitter clone.
+- It can do complex tasks (e.g., Pinterest's API or create a Twitter clone).

 <aside class="notes">

 **Talking Points:**

-- "Flask is classified as a microframework because it does not require particular tools or libraries."
+- Flask is classified as a microframework because it does not require particular tools or libraries.
 - Open the lesson by describing what students are going to do (build a Flask app), and why this is so exciting ("We are using Flask to actually put your stuff on the internet!").
-- "Why do we use a lighter web framework like Flask?"
+- Why do we use a lighter web framework like Flask?
-- Talk about how these sites work (lots of interaction and data), and why it is helpful to use Flask for these (get to focus on the interactivity/data, and not just getting the thing up on to the internet and staying there).
+- Talk about how these sites work (lots of interaction and data) and why it is helpful to use Flask for these (get to focus on the interactivity/data and not just getting the thing up on to the internet and staying there).

 </aside>